Data Server - basics

 Backwards joins

 Each query in a Data Server creates what is effectively an open connection between each requesting user and the Data Server.
-After the initial send of all the data, the Data Server only sends modifications, deletions and insertions in real time.
+After the initial send of all the data, the Data Server sends only modifications, deletions and insertions in real time.
+Unchanged fields are not sent, which avoids unnecessary traffic.

 Monitoring of backwards joins can come at a cost, as it can cause significant extra processing.
 Do not use backwards joins unless there is a need for the data in question to be updated in real time.
 For example, counterparty data, if changed, can wait until overnight.
 The rule of thumb is that you should only use backwards joins where the underlying data is being updated intraday.